Broilan/BetterJS/README.md

 ## Features

-- **Array Utilities**: Perform common operations like chunking, flattening, and grouping effortlessly.
+- **Array Utilities**: Perform common operations like chunking, flattening, and grouping.
 - **Map Utilities**: Manipulate Maps with ease, including filtering and key-value transformations.
 - **Math Utilities**: Simplify mathematical computations such as interpolation, factorials, and finding primes.
 - **Object Utilities**: Clone, pick, omit, and validate objects with minimal effort.